 There’s no doubt that a small business owner has an overwhelming number of responsibilities that are all calling for your attention at once.
 However, being pressed for time isn’t a good thing because you tend to ignore the little things that can cause more stress in your life.
 Yes, we’re referring to an audit.
-While an audit isn’t something “little”, the mistakes that can bring about an audit are minor.
-The thought of an audit makes small business owners cringe inside.
+While an audit isn’t something “little”, the mistakes that can bring about an audit are minor with the help of a tax attorney or a tax lawyer.
+The thought of a tax audit representation makes small business owners cringe inside.
 Although, it isn’t guaranteed that you can stop an audit from ever happening, there are some steps that you can take as a small business owner to stop it from happening in the meantime.

 In order to avoid the unnecessary hassle of an audit, here are 7 red flags that should be avoided at all costs to reduce the risk of your small business being audited.

 1. Having a net loss profit for 3 out of 5 years

 Your business must be able to have a profit for at least 3 years out of a 5-year period.
 If not, the IRS will become really interested in why you’re not returning a profit but manage to stay in business.

 Not meeting deadlines is against your obligation and will create unwanted attention on your business, along with additional money (penalties) that will need to be paid.
 Always try to pay on time or at least inform the IRS that payment will be late.